 We recommend personalising your profile’s URL too, it makes your profile easier to find and it also looks professional when sharing.

-Take a look at a few jobs that you are interested in applying to and see what skills are listed.
+Take a look at a few jobs that you are interested in applying for and see what skills are listed in the job specification.
 If you have those skills and experience, add them to your profile too!
 Then, when applying to jobs in the future, you’ll match more of the required skills and can apply directly on LinkedIn.

-Click on the ‘Me’ tab > Settings and Privacy
+Click on the ‘Me’ tab > click on ‘Add profile section’

-LinkedIn is a great tool because thought-leaders and people you admire are probably already on there.
+LinkedIn is a great tool because thought leaders and people you admire are probably already on there.
 Take some time to search for people in your industry that inspire and motivate you.
 You can then engage with these people by leaving comments, sharing their work or reacting to their posts.
 For example, if you work in UX design, you may consider following people who work in UX design for major companies like Google, Apple and Nielsen.

 Similarly, a lot of your friends and colleagues are probably on LinkedIn too, so connect with them to further build up your network.
 Having a large network is helpful, especially when you try to reach out to new contacts and notice that you already are a second or third connection, which makes an introduction much easier.

 LinkedIn is constantly evolving their platform to help you market yourself and have various ways you can signal your skills and motivations.

 Under your ‘Work experience’ section, you can attach examples of your latest work.
 Choose projects that you’re most proud of to showcase here, so recruiters can see your skills easily.

 You can also add ‘Featured content’ to your profile, which will show underneath your ‘About’ section on your LinkedIn page.